katonic-dev/Katonic-ML-Marketplace/Retail Sales Forecasting/README.md

 # Highlights
 1. This solution will take in monthly data as input and provide 30 months future forecast.

-2. Mphasis Time Series Forecasting can be applied in Retail Sales Forecasting.
+2. Time Series Forecasting can be applied in Retail Sales Forecasting.